 Step 4: Interview Your Family

-Something I wish I had done earlier in my own journey is interview my older living relatives.
-That would have saved me countless hours of trying to sort out relationships that they knew all too well.
+Something many people wish they had done earlier is interviewing their older living relatives.
+That would have saved countless hours of trying to sort out relationships that the relatives knew all too well.
 Sometimes people know a lot, but they don’t tell you unless you ask, so before you even dig for any records, check with your family (and even extended family) what they know.
 You may be surprised!

 Step 5: Go Online